Be an

 • Record the oral history interview for preservation in the Llbrary of Congress.

-• Write the veterans' service stories for publication in VHP's hardbound book, Since You Asked™.
+• Write the veteran's service story for publication in VHP's hardbound book, Since You Asked™.

 • Honor your veteran and be recognized for your work at our annual community book-signing event in Arizona.